 The anday wala burger recipe is easy enough, but it’s hard to nail.
 It’s all about instinct.
 The soft, slightly crisp outer bun, the sweet inner bread, that first taste of green chutney, followed by a shock of patty which is then tapered off with the fluffy egg base.
 We are talking about incredible, outstanding, effervescent perfection.
 Some call it a bun kabab, some call it an anda tikki, some call it and anday wala burger.

 A rose by any other name… as long as you don’t call it an egg burger.

 The Walk of Shame

 When I asked him how it was he responded with an eloquent “Its not bad dude”.
 I took a hesitant bite and I had to agree.
 I was shocked, amazed and slightly appalled.
 As I told my editor later that evening, it was as if a cheeseburger married an anda bun kebab and birthed it.
 Super hygienic with desi swag.
-My editor asked me to try the McDonald’s Anday Wala Burger so as to spare her tastebuds from any unnecessary surprises and tried it a day later on my recommendation.
+My editor asked me to try the McDonald’s Anday Wala Burger so as to spare her tastebuds from any unnecessary surprises and tried it a day later in Lahore on my recommendation.
 She loved it.

 And so, I leave you all with this song dedicated to my anday wala burger: